pranav-ganesh/tp/docs/DeveloperGuide.md

 2. CMM exports database into excel file to a CMM-specified location Use case ends.

-**Use Case 7: Displaying additional details about a person**
+**Use Case 7: Displaying additional details about a contact**

 System : CallMeMaybe (CMM) <br>
-Use Case : UC7 - Display a person <br>
+Use Case : UC7 - Display a contact <br>
 Actor : User <br>
-Guarantees: Selected person's additional details will be displayed
+Guarantees: Selected contact's additional details will be displayed

 **MSS**

-1. User requests to list persons (UC2)
+1. User requests to list contacts (UC2)
-2. User requests to display a specific person in the list
+2. User requests to display a specific contact in the list
-3. Application displays the person in a new window
+3. Application displays the contact details in a new window

 * 1a.
 The list is empty.